rswestmoreland/unfollowbugbot/README.md

 By following **[@unfollowbugbot](https://twitter.com/unfollowbugbot)** on Twitter, you are enrolled in DM notifications of any unfollows.
 If you no longer want to receive these notifications, then simply unfollow me.

 **Limitations**
-- I will not work if your account is Protected, because I won't be able to DM you
+- I will not work if your account is Protected, because I won't be able to see your friends or DM you
 - I skip accounts with 10,000+ friends
 - If you have 50 or more unfollows in one batch, I just summarize the count
 - I'm using the same API that might be responsible for the bug, so this is best effort and isn't perfect
 - The bug might cause you to unfollow me, oops
 - Twitter has really aggressive Rate Limiting, so the time it takes to run a check will vary
+- The notifications are in English